Mega Altaria Raid Guide – Best Counters, Weakness, CP & Strategy

 Personal Raid Experience – Mega Altaria

-• It is much bulkier than expected
+• It survives much longer than expected

 Early Battle Feel